English 箭头

 What is Chunking?

-Why Chunking Enhances Fluency
+Why Chunking Boosts Fluency

-Practical Examples
+Practical Examples of Chunks

-• "Let's keep in touch": A perfect, ready-made phrase for maintaining connections.
+• "Let's keep in touch": A perfect, complete phrase for maintaining connections.

-• "That's not the point": A functional phrase used to redirect an argument.
+• "That's not the point": An effective way to redirect a conversation.

-• "That makes sense": A common, logical response to understanding information.
+• "That makes sense": A common, logical response to confirm understanding.

 A Step-by-Step Guide to Implementation